Razano26/Mongo/README.md

 - **Transactions**: Implement transactions to manage operations that require atomic modifications across multiple documents or collections.
 - **REST API**: Develop a REST API in Node.js to perform basic CRUD operations as well as more complex queries (aggregations, transactions).
 - **Aggregations**: Create aggregation queries to provide statistics or information, such as a list of establishments with Wi-Fi or bars ranked by opening hours.
-- **API Testing**: Use the Requests library in Python or your browser to test the various API routes.
+- **API Testing**: Use tools like ApiDog or cURL to test the API endpoints and ensure they return the expected results.
 - **Deployment**: Implement clustering and sharding strategies to manage data distribution and scalability.
 - **Load Testing**: Perform load tests to ensure the robustness and performance of your solution.
 - **Documentation**: Document the architecture, design choices, and API endpoints.